brianvanburken/brianvanburken.github.io/_posts/2020-08-03-become-a-fire-keramik-with-kotlin.md

 ---
 layout: post
 title: Become a Fire Keramik with Kotlin
+extra:
     excerpt: At my work we started using Kotlin more and more.
 I wondered how far you could go in writing fully Functional in the language.
 tags:
   - Kotlin
   - Functional Programming